girish-2001/Boost_conv/README.md

 # Boost_conv

-This project was designed as a part of the Laboratory course "Electronics Devices Lab".
+This project was designed as a part of the Laboratory course "Networks and Devices Lab".

 This repository contains the LTSpice schematic and output, and also the "feedback code" for changing the duty cycle.